jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2020-08-24-Project Euler Exercises.md

 By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

 3

 7 4

 2 4 6

 8 5 9 3

 That is, 3 + 7 + 4 + 9 = 23.

-Find the maximum total from top to bottom in triangle.txt (right click and 'Save Link/Target As...'), a 15K text file containing a triangle with one-hundred rows.
+Find the maximum total from top to bottom in <a class="custom_link" href="https://github.com/jamesjrnkhata/projecteulerresources/triangle.txt">*triangle.txt*</a>, a 15K text file containing a triangle with one-hundred rows.

 ### Solution